bluetoother/ble-shepherd/doc/advanced topics.md

 <a name="addPlugin"></a>
 ### 3. How to create a Plugin belong your own device

-You can create a plugin for your Bluetooth device, and provided to developers to register, so they can determine what kind of device join the network.
+You can create a plugin for your Bluetooth device, and provide it to developers to register, so they can determine what kind of device join the network.
+We recommend that you use 'bshep-plugin' as the beginning of your plugin name, so that developers can enter this keyword to find all plugin of ble-shepherd.

 * `plugin` is an object and contains two properties, respectively `analysis` and `gattDefs`, `analysis` is mandatory and `gattDefs` is optional.
-    * `analysis` (*Function*): `function (peripheral, basicInfo) {}`. **ble-shepherd** will give you an instance and basic information of peripheral, in accordance with the information, you need to judge whether the peripheral is developed by you, and return `true` or `false` to let **ble-shepherd** know.
+    * `analysis` (*Function*): `function (peripheral, basicInfo) {}`. **ble-shepherd** will give you an instance and basic information of peripheral, in accordance with the information, you need to judge whether the `peripheral` is developed by you, and return `true` or `false` to let **ble-shepherd** know.
 All information contained in basicInfo listed in the table below.

         | Property     | Type   | Description                                                       |
         |--------------|--------|-------------------------------------------------------------------|